Paddack takes no-hitter into 8th as Padres beat Marlins 3-2

 Austin Hedges hit a two-run homer, his seventh, against Trevor Richards (3-11) to help San Diego break a four-game losing streak.

-Paddack retired the first 15 batters before Cesar Puello reached on a throwing error by shortstop Fernando Tatis Jr. Pinch hitter Yadiel Rivera, who walked with two out in the sixth, was the only other baserunner against Paddack.
+Paddack drew Fernández’s No. 16 in the dirt and then went to work, retiring the first 15 batters before Cesar Puello reached on a throwing error by shortstop Fernando Tatis Jr.

+Pinch hitter Yadiel Rivera, who walked with two out in the sixth, was the only other baserunner against Paddack.

+Padres manager Andy Green said he began to think in the early innings that Paddack might throw a no-hitter.

+“He looked really sharp from the get-go,” Green said.
+“Nobody ever seemed on balance against him.”

 Kirby Yates pitched around back-to-back throwing errors to start the ninth for his 31st save.
 Castro’s two-out RBI single made it 3-2 before Yates struck out Curtis Granderson with two on for the win.